vtexdocs/help-center-content/docs/known-issues/en/when-a-schedule-price-expires-the-fixed-price-is-not-reenabled.md

 ---
-title: When a schedule price expires, the fixed price is not reenabled
+title: 'When a schedule price expires, the fixed price is not reenabled '
 id: 75RY8MaDPaiOGOoY2mwycg
 status: PUBLISHED
 createdAt: 2017-06-23T16:23:03.818Z